Class of 2012 John Edward Jones Memorial Award

-This scholarship award recognizes outstanding medical students entering their third year of medical school who have demonstrated leadership efforts to eliminate health care inequalities and to address the educational, health care and societal needs of minorities in the U.S. This award was established by the members of the University of Virginia Medical School Class of 2012 in memory of their classmate, John Edward Jones, who tragically died during his second year of medical school.
+This scholarship award honors exceptional medical students entering their third year of medical school who have shown a strong commitment to improving access to care and addressing educational, health care and societal needs of patients and local communities.
+This award was established by the members of the University of Virginia Medical School Class of 2012 in memory of their classmate, John Edward Jones, who tragically died during his second year of medical school.

 The award recipient will receive $1000 during the transition week bridge to the clinical clerkships at the UVA School of Medicine.